abhith/abhith.net/src/pages/about/index.md

 ---

 I'm Abhith Rajan, a [Software Engineer](https://github.com/abhith) from India.
-I work for the Product Team at [Emcredit](https://www.emcredit.com/).
-At the moment my desk is located in **DIFC Dubai**, the leading financial centre in the Middle East, Africa, and South Asia region.
+I work for the IT Team at [National Air Cargo](https://www.nationalaircargo.com?utm_source=www.abhith.net&utm_medium=website&utm_campaign=about).
+At the moment my desk is located in **Dubai Airport Freezone**.

 My role involves prototyping, and developing backend as well as front end apps with modern workflows, and frameworks.
 Keeping an eye on the patterns and organized code.
-And deploy them to [Azure](/topics/azure/) using [Azure DevOps](/topics/azure-devops/) pipelines and monitor everything running in there.
+And deploy them to [Azure](/topics/azure/) using [GitHub](/topics/github/) actions and monitor everything running in there.
-For the backend apps including [Microservices](/topics/microservices/) am a .NET guy.
-For the front-end apps, I have choices (Angular, React, Vue, Razor Pages and more), and my pick varies from project to project.

 I blog about programming, code, technology, and stuff that I'm interested in.